wenkokke/paper-prioritise-the-best-variation/REVIEWS.md

 ## Paper description

 > This paper applies a technique introduced in an existing calculus called PCP for permitting richer patterns of session interleaving, sometime referred to as a type of delegation, than the very restricted delegation patterns offered by calculi that provide a session calculus-like syntax for linear functions.

-To accept this paper one has to accept that building on GV is a good idea.
+> To accept this paper one has to accept that building on GV is a good idea.
 An external motivation for pursuing this particular combination of calculi is not provided.

+We have a full paragraph on why functional languages are useful, and in fact another reviewer did notice this.
+Said that, is there an external reference we could use to convince @reviewer2 that building on GV is worth it?

 > The paper claims to make four contributions:
 >